-The following table sets forth information relating to the long-term incentive awards that were made on February 1, 2002 pursuant to the Company's Long-Term Incentive Program under the 1992 Incentive Equity Plan for the named executive officers.
+The following table sets forth information relating to the long-term incentive awards that were made on February 3, 2003 pursuant to the Company's Long-Term Incentive Program under the 1992 Incentive Equity Plan for the named executive officers.

-Number of Shares, Units or Other Performance or Other Period Until Estimated Future Payouts Under Non-Stock Price-Based Plans(1) (Number of Shares) Name Rights Maturation or Payout Threshold Target Maximum John S. Brinzo 42,500 1/1/02-12/31/04 10,625 42,500 63,750 David H. Gunning(2) -0- N/A -0- -0- -0- Thomas J. O'Neil 17,850 1/1/02-12/31/04 4,463 17,850 26,775 William R. Calfee 10,200 1/1/02-12/31/04 2,550 10,200 15,300 Edward C. Dowling, Jr. 12,750 1/1/02-12/31/04 3,188 12,750 19,125
+Number of Shares, Units or Other Performance or Other Period Until Estimated Future Payouts Non-Stock Price-Based Plar (Number of Shares) ns(1) Name Rights Maturation or Payout Threshold Target Maximum John S. Brinzo 42,500 1/1/03-12/31/05 10,625 42,500 63,750 David H. Gunning (2) 21,250 1/1/03-12/31/05 5,312 21,250 31,875 William R. Calfee 11,900 1/1/03-12/31/05 2,975 11,900 17,850 Edward C. Dowling, Jr. 11,900 1/1/03-12/31/05 2,975 11,900 17,850 Randy L. Kummer 8,500 1/1/03-12/31/05 2,125 8,500 12,750 Thomas J. O'Neil (3) -0- 1/1/03-12/31/05 -0- -0- -0- Cynthia B. Bezik (4) 10,200 1/1/03-12/31/05 2,550 10,200 15,300

-(1) Estimated payout if certain performance levels are achieved.

-(2) Mr. Gunning did not participate in the Company's Long-Term Incentive Program prior to the year 2003.
+- (1) Estimated payout if certain performance levels are achieved. - (2) Mr. Gunning first became a participant in the Company's Long-Term Incentive Program on March 10, 2003. - (3) Mr. O'Neil did not participate in the Company's Long-Term Incentive Program in the year 2003. - (4) Ms. Bezik forfeited all performance shares upon her termination from the Company on July 29, 2003.

 The above table presents information about performance shares granted during the year pursuant to the Long-Term Incentive Program.
 Each performance share, if earned, entitles the holder to receive Common Shares in accordance with the above table, depending on the degree of achievement of specified Company objectives.
-The first two objectives are relative total shareholder return (share price plus reinvested dividends) and return on net assets (based on earnings after taxes, increased by after-tax interest expense) over a three-year performance period.
+The first two objectives are relative total shareholder return (share price plus reinvested dividends) and return on net assets (based on earnings before taxes, increased by after-tax interest expense) over a three-year performance period.
 Relative total shareholder return is determined against a predetermined group of mining and metal companies.
-A participant earns 50% of the number of performance shares awarded if achievement of either of these objectives is attained at the target level.
-Maximum payout is 150% of the performance shares granted and represents the number of Common Shares that would be earned if an outstanding level of both of the objectives is achieved by the Company.
-Threshold payout is 25% of the performance shares granted and represents the number of Common Shares that would be earned if a minimum level of either of the objectives is achieved by the Company.
-Participants are also evaluated based on subjective performance relative to the Company's strategic objectives, and awards can be adjusted up or down by 25% of the target opportunity in the discretion of the Compensation and Organization Committee based on this evaluation.
+A participant earns 50 percent of the number of performance shares awarded if achievement of either of these objectives is attained at the target level.
+Maximum payout is 150 percent of the performance shares granted and represents the number of Common Shares that would be earned if an outstanding level of both of the objectives is achieved by the Company.
+Threshold payout is 25 percent of the performance shares granted and represents the number of Common Shares that would be earned if a minimum level of either of the objectives is achieved by the Company.
+Participants are also evaluated based on subjective performance relative to the Company's strategic objectives, and awards can be adjusted up or down by 25 percent of the target opportunity in the discretion of the Compensation and Organization Committee based on this evaluation.
 Attainment of all three sets of objectives is measured on a separate basis.
 The number of Common Shares earned would be reduced to the extent necessary to prevent the value of the Common Shares paid to any participant from exceeding twice the market value of the Common Shares covered by the participant's grant on the date it was granted.
-The Compensation and Organization Committee has the discretion to make distributions in cash in lieu of stock
+The Compensation and Organization Committee has the discretion to make distributions in cash in lieu of stock.